SWI-Prolog/swish/README.md

 you can also download  the  dependencies  as   a  single  zip  file from http://www.swi-prolog.org/download/swish/swish-bower-components.zip.
 Unpack the zip file, maintaining the directory structure, from the swish root directory to create the directory web/bower_components.
+If you have `make` installed you can install the above `.zip` file using

+    make bower-zip

 Last updated: Apr 8, 2017: upgraded.
 Notably typeahead.js is forward nor backward compatible and you need SWISH with commit